Psalm 24

 4 Those with clean hands and pure hearts

-who don’t use God’s name
+who don’t use God’s name to their own advantage

 or take oaths to deceive.